 Copyright © Nucleus Medical Media, Inc.

-The cause of AMD is not known.
-It may be related to a combination of genetics and environmental exposures over the course of a lifetime.
+The cause is not known.
+It may be due to a combination of genetics and the environment.

 American Macular Degeneration Foundation